liquid-labs/Liquid-Labs/policy/network/standards/Common Network Component Standards.md

 * Access to production network resources and configurations is limited to Senior Network Engineers and the Security Officer.
 * Individual user accounts should be utilized for access to production network resources and configurations wherever possible.
 * Where shared access accounts must be used to access production network resources and configurations, the shared credentials must only be accessible to Senior Network Engineers and the Security Officer.

-### Topology

-* All traffic from untrusted networks and the public Internet in particular is routed through a DMZ and all internal (trusted) network components will only accept connections from the DMZ.
-* A firewall is implemented at each Internet connection and between any DMZ and internal networks.

 ### Documentation